 Applications of Rubber Lining:

-- Resistant to acid, abrasion, oil, seawater.
+- Resistant to acid, abrasion, oil, and seawater.

 - High temperature and corrosive service, where natural rubber fails.